 - Students are grouped with other South Dakota students based on their performance on previous year's assessment.
-Then their scores for current year assessment are compared to determine how much they grew. - Those students who have a relatively higher year two score (i.e., they grew more) will have a higher Student Growth Percentile (SGP). - Those with a relatively lower year two score (i.e., they grew less than their peers) will have a lower SGP. - The modeling through Student Growth Percentiles is then used to project how the student will perform in three years. - Three categories of students are factored into the numerator of the Student Progress calculation.
+Their scores for current year assessment are compared to determine academic growth. - Those students who have a relatively higher year two score (i.e., indicating greater academic growth) will have a higher Student Growth Percentile (SGP). - Those with a relatively lower year two score (i.e., indicating less academic growth than their peers) will have a lower SGP. - The modeling through Student Growth Percentiles is used to project how the student will perform in three years. - Three categories of students are factored into the numerator of the Student Progress calculation.
 These categories qualify for meeting the growth standard: - 1.
 Those students who are currently proficient and projected to stay proficient receive a designation of "Keeping Up." - 2.
 Those who are not yet proficient but for whom the model projects will become proficient in three years are "Catching Up." - 3.
 Those who are not proficient and not projected to become proficient, but who are achieving significant progress (defined as a Student Growth Percentile of 70 or above, i.e., growing at a rate of better than 70 percent of his or her peers), are designated as having "Very High Growth." - The above three categories of students, plus the students Not Meeting the Growth standard, are the denominator.